(These are excerpts from my book "Intelligence is not Artificial")

 According to a 2017 survey by the European Commission, 80% of Swedes are optimistic about robots and Artificial Intelligence, whereas, according to a survey by the Pew Research Center, 72% of US citizens are “worried” about robots.
 The different psychological reactions are probably due more to the health care system than anything else.
 If a robot steals your job in Sweden, the state will take of you, including your health insurance.
 You are neither going to die nor going bankrupt to pay hospital bills.
 In fact, education is mostly free: your children will still have the same chance to attend a top university, and you will have a chance to attend a training program while enjoying generous unemployment benefits.
 In the USA the situation is the exact opposite: most workers depend on employers for health insurance, and sending their children to school is extremely expensive, and therefore these workers can be legitimately alarmed that a robot may take their job.
 The socialist regime of Sweden is making people more willing to experiment with their jobs.
 The backwards regime of the USA makes people extremely conservative about their jobs: voters don't demand jobs, they demand their existing jobs (forever) even if it's coal mining (one of the most terrible jobs on the planet).

 The fear of automation dates from the dawn of machines.
-In 1921 the New York Times featured a book review titled "Will Machines Devour Man?"
+In 1921 the New York Times featured a book review titled "Man Devoured by His Machines."
 In 1961 Time magazine ran a story titled "The Automation Jobless" (24 February).
 In 1980 the New York Times carried a story titled "A Robot is After Your Job" (3 September).
 In 2009 Mike Konczal wrote in The Atlantic the piece "Robots and the Future of Unemployment".

 One of the least prescient books ever written on jobs is Jeremy Rifkin's "The End of Work" (1995) that predicted worldwide unemployment due to the automation of jobs in the manufacturing, agricultural and service sectors.
 Twenty years later millions of jobs have been created, and high unemployment is a chronic problem only in countries with relatively little automation like Greece.